jannislehmann/csgo-tools/README.md

 The toolset currently features the following tools.
 All tools share one MongoDB database instance.

+### Auth

+The auth service enables a user to sign in using his / her own Steam account.
+The generated token can be used with other services at a later point.

 ### ValveAPI client

 The API client consumes Valve's game history API and saves the game share codes in the database.